ClockmasterYT/-ClockmsaterYT-.github.io/README.md

-# -ClockmsaterYT-.github.io
+# ClockmsaterYT.github.io
 What The Hell.me

+WhatTheHell.me is a hilarious satire website that I'll be updating like a blog while I also do random experiments and tests while learning HTML and CSS.

-What The Hell.me.
-It's a website where I post funny stuff while I learn HTML and CSS.
-Join me if you want to be part of some sort of cult thing or whatever, I guess.
-There's funny stuff here.
-Check back a couple of times per week.
+Follow me if you want to be involved in some sort of weird niche, cult thing or whatever.
+You'll be in good company.

+WhatTheHell.me is currently closed to contributions of any sort.
+This may change at some point, but not any time soon.